-At the bottom of the post you will find a whole bunch of links to other delicious potluck recipes, so you’re sure to find some you like!
+Which means at the bottom of the post you will find a whole bunch of links to other delicious potluck recipes, so you’re sure to find some you like!

-And now on to our shrimp casserole.
+And now on to our shrimp casserole recipe.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.